hku/aigc-webui/README.md

 Open the address in your browser: [http://localhost:3000](http://localhost:3000), enjoy!

-## Develop Your Extensions
+## Develop Your Owen Extensions

-aigc-webui has a simple and easy-to-use extension infrastructure.
-You can develop your own agents, prompt modifiers, or other features ，Check [guidelines](docs/Contributing.md)
+aigc-webui has a simple pluggable structure.
+You can develop your own extensions easily，Check [guidelines](docs/Contributing.md)

 ## Credits